 The steering wheel gyrated in my grasp.
 My arms spasmed.
 But I was in control.

 Approaching heavy traffic, I swerved through.
-There was no choice other than to mount the pavement.
+There was no alternative but to mount the pavement.
 Doing this, I punched the horn repeatedly to alert oncoming civilians.
 One manoeuvred, riding an electric scooter.
 Ahead, the lights went red.
 I evasively drove out past the parking traffic.
 We narrowly avoided collisions from other angles.

 Eventually, I took a hard left onto Buckhold Road.
 In the distance, I could see the rendezvous point—a grey multi-storey car park.

 I swung left onto Neville Gill Close.
 As this happened, I heard another explosion.
-The rear-left tyre also burst, causing the car to gyrate violently, slowing its trajectory.
+The rear-left tyre also burst, causing the car to gyrate violently and slow its trajectory.

 I turned left under the low-hanging barricade entrance.
 Overhead, the two front drones flew away to avoid colliding with the building.
 The remaining drone, surveying the steep bank inside the car park, refrained from following us and flew out of sight.